alephnull7/study-guide-generator-api/README.md

 * If the server encounters an internal error, a status code of 500 will be returned
 * If an undefined route is sent a request, a status code of 404 will be returned
-* If an attempt to create an account that already exists, one that has the same email, a status code of 409 will be returned
+* If account with a given email exists, and there is an attempt to create another account with that email, a status code of 409 will be returned
 * If unrecognized credentials are used to log in, a status code of 401 will be returned
 * If a request that requires a token does not have a valid token in the header, a status code of 401 will be returned
 * If a POST, PUT, or DELETE request is missing required properties in the body, a status code of 400 will be returned